0xSimbo/rust_nft_generator/README.md

 # A Blazingly Fast NFT Image Generator Written In Rust
 ## Author Twitter: @0xSimon

+### Disclaimer: Only PNG Files Supported.
+Will add support for other image types later
 This repo takes advantage of rust's multithreading and low level capability to provide a blazingly fast NFT Image and Metadata Generator